Short break for the Dutch Crown Princely family in Friesland

 A funny anecdote occured when Catharina-Amalia chatted to a worker of the harbour and excitedly showed him a lipstick (‘look what I have!’).
 The family reportedly visited the local supermarket on Friday morning.

-The couple is expected to already be in The Hague, as they will participate in the State Visit from Chile by President Michelle Bachelet.Filed under Dutch Royals
+The couple is expected to already be in The Hague, as they will participate in the State Visit from Chile by President Michelle Bachelet.Filed under The Netherlands

-Tagged Groene Draeck, King Willem-Alexander, Princess Alexia of the Netherlands, Princess Ariane, Queen Máxima, The Princess of Orange, Vacation.
+Tagged Groene Draeck, King Willem-Alexander of The Netherlands, Princess Alexia of the Netherlands, Princess Ariane of the Netherlands, Queen Máxima of the Netherlands, The Princess of Orange, Vacation.